 Include all approved versions of your logo and include the situations where you may need to use each one.

-Defining the color palette only requires a quick reference.
-Most brands only choose four hues and do not deviate from these defined colors, except in opacity.
-When picking your color palette it is a good idea to pick one feature color which pops (or not in the case of Apple), one darker shade for lighter objects to go on, one lighter shade for darker options to go on and a more neutral hue which suits a lot of different choices.
+Defining the colour palette only requires a quick reference.
+Most brands only choose four hues and do not deviate from these defined colours, except in opacity.
+When picking your colour palette it is a good idea to pick one feature colour which pops (or not in the case of Apple), one darker shade for lighter objects to go on, one lighter shade for darker options to go on and a more neutral hue which suits a lot of different choices.

-In your Brand Style Guide, provide the information needed to reproduce these colors.
+In your Brand Style Guide, provide the information needed to reproduce these colours.